-Swapping the Titan and Nimble extruders (Flexprint 2)
+Swapping the Titan and FlexPrint extruders (FlexPrint 2)

 To interchange the extruders use the following instructions.
-The procedure for disconnecting the Titan extruder and connecting the Nimble extruder is shown, but if the sequence of steps is changed, the reverse sequence can be applied.
+The procedure for disconnecting the Titan extruder and connecting the FlexPrint extruder is shown below.
+For swapping from FlexPrint to Titan extruder, apply the reverse sequence.

 First, remove the blue safety ring from the bowden cable on the print head.